leukeleu/Taskfile/README.md

     Task completed in 0m1.008s

 ### Help
-The final addition I recommend adding to your base Taskfile is the  task which emulates, in a much more basic fashion,  (with no arguments).
-It prints out usage and the available tasks in the Taskfile to show us what tasks we have available to ourself.
+The final addition I recommend adding to your base Taskfile is the `help` task which emulates, in a much more basic fashion,  (with no arguments).
+It prints out usage and the available tasks in the Taskfile to show us what tasks we have available to ourselves.

 The `compgen -A function` is a [bash builtin](https://www.gnu.org/software/bash/manual/html_node/Programmable-Completion-Builtins.html) that will list the functions in our Taskfile (i.e. tasks).
 This is what it looks like when we run the task:

     $ ./Taskfile help
-    ./Taskfile <task> <args>
-    Tasks:
-         1  build
-         2  default
+    hello    Say hello
-         3  help
+    help     This help message
-    Task completed in 0m0.005s

 ### `task:` namespace
 If you find you need to breakout some code into reusable functions that aren't tasks by themselves and don't want them cluttering your `help` output, you can introduce a namespace to your task functions.
 Bash is pretty lenient with it's function names so you could, for example, prefix a task function with  `task:`.
 Just remember to use that namespace when you're calling other tasks and in your `task:$@` entrypoint!